Your tween reaches a point when their social life requires transportation and you may not…

-Of course not all children are going to relish walking around the woods, picnic or no picnic.
-If you’ve got some really stubborn sitters on your hands, try sneaking walking into other fun activities instead.
+Of course, not all children are going to relish walking around the woods, picnic or no picnic.
+If you’ve got some really stubborn little ones on your hands, try sneaking walking into other fun activities instead.
 Theme parks, museums, activity centre and tours are all exciting things to do that involve a lot of walking.
 Plus, unlike a stroll down the beach, all the entertainment is already laid on for you.
-Easy!

 “If I just keep talking about space she won’t notice we’ve been walking for two hours…”